asaladino/cakephp_cas_authentication/README.md

 Because this plugin has the type `cakephp-plugin` set in it's own `composer.json`, composer knows to install it inside your `/Plugin` directory, rather than in the usual vendors file.
 It is recommended that you add `/Plugin/CasAuthentication` to your .gitignore file.
 (Why? [read this](http://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).)

-> Consider using "require-dev" if you only want to include DebugKit for your development environment.

 _[Manual]_

 * Download the [CasAuthentication archive](https://github.com/asaladino/cakephp_cas_authentication/zipball/master).